Code-Institute-Submissions/the_book_nook/README.md

     - For **logged in users** navigation bar links 'Register' and 'Login' are replaced with 'My Books' and 'Log Out'.
     - For **admin** the navigation bar is the same as for logged in users with the added link to 'Manage Categories'
   - Footer bar with email address to contact site-manager and social media links to Instagram and Facebook.
 - Index page  a search bar for visitors and logged in users to use.
 Below search bar visitors/users will find information about the site and links to book collection, login and register pages.
 And finally a generated list of top three favorite books on the site.
 - Book Collection page displaying all books added by users in alphabetical order in collection.
 On top of page visitors/users will also find a search bar.
+- When clicking on a books Category, all books within same category will be collected and shown.
 - User registration functionality
 - Log in / out functionality
 - Profile page showing list of all books added by the user, as well as the ability to add a new book and edit/delete their own added books.
 - Categories site allowing admin to view all categories as well as add a new category and edit/delete existing categories.
 - Admin also have the possibility to edit/delete any book in the collection regardless who created the book.
 - Mobile responsive design.

 ### Future features to implement
 - Add a check so that a user can only like a book once, clicking again will 'unlike' book.
 - Add user-name to the comments and possibility to edit and delete own comments.
 - Affiliate link under each book.
 - Ability to add more than one category to each book.
+- Add a check when user clicks delete, asking user to confirm deletetion.

 ## Technologies Used